62 Marketing Tips for Small Business Growth (2026)

 You don’t always need a big budget to make a big splash.

-- Referral Program: Incentivize your existing customers to recommend you to their friends.
-Word of mouth is incredibly powerful, as 92% of consumers trust referrals from people they know.
-A well designed program can turn your happy customers into a volunteer sales force.
+• Launch a Referral Program: Incentivize your existing customers to recommend you to their friends.
+Word of mouth is incredibly powerful, as most consumers trust referrals from people they know.

 Part 3: Building Your Team and Nurturing Relationships